What qualifies as a fender bender?

 How much does fender bender repair cost on average?

-The average fender bender repair cost falls between $500 and $1,500 for a single panel with moderate damage.
-Simple scuffs can be repaired for $300 to $600.
-Damage involving multiple panels, bumper replacement, or electronics can reach $3,000 or more.
-Costs vary based on the vehicle, local labor rates, and the specific damage.
+Average fender bender repair costs fall between $500 and $1,500 for single-panel moderate damage.
+Simple scuffs run $300–$600.
+Multiple panels, bumper replacement, or electronics work can reach $3,000+.
+Costs vary by vehicle, local labor rates, and specific damage.

 Is it worth fixing a fender bender?

-For most car owners, yes, particularly when damage affects safety systems, the vehicle will be sold, or the out-of-pocket cost is manageable.
-Unrepaired bumper damage can compromise impact absorption in a future collision.
-Cosmetic-only damage on older vehicles is sometimes left unrepaired, though that is a personal decision based on budget and priorities.
+For most owners, yes—especially when damage affects safety systems, when the vehicle will be sold, or when out-of-pocket costs are manageable.
+Unrepaired bumper damage reduces impact absorption in future collisions.
+Cosmetic-only damage on older vehicles is sometimes left alone based on budget priorities.

 Will a fender bender raise insurance rates?

-Filing an at-fault fender bender claim typically results in a rate increase at renewal, though the amount varies by carrier, state, and claim history.
+Filing at-fault claims typically results in rate increases at renewal, though amounts vary by carrier, state, and claim history.
 Some insurers offer accident forgiveness for first incidents.
-Paying out of pocket generally does not affect rates.
-Reviewing the specific policy terms before deciding is recommended.
+Paying out of pocket generally doesn't affect rates.
+Check your policy before deciding.

 How long does fender bender repair take?

 Most single-panel repairs take two to four business days.
-Work involving bumper replacement, multiple panels, or electronics can take five to eight business days.
-PDR for simple dents is often completed same-day.
-Parts availability can extend timelines.
+Multiple panels, bumper replacement, or electronics work takes five to eight business days.
+PDR for simple dents often completes same-day.
+Parts availability can stretch timelines.

 Can I drive the car after a fender bender?